Can I donate via PayPal?

 Where can I connect with local food producers?

-Your local farmers market and member-owned food cooperatives (if there are any in your area) are two excellent resources, along with the websites eatwild.org and localharvest.org.
+Your local farmers market and member-owned food cooperatives (if there are any in your area) are two excellent resources, along with the websites eatwild.com and localharvest.org.
+The Weston A. Price Foundation local chapters are a good resource as well.
+You may also try a web search specific to your state or city.

 Where can I learn more about organic farming practices and local food systems?